 A lean bulk is a controlled bulk.
 In my case, 500 calories over maintenance, or about 3000 calories per day, while maintaining an appropriate macronutrient balance.
 The traditional way of bulking is just eat a lot, which is of course how I got into this problem in the first place.
 So don’t just bulk.
 Lean bulk!

-In my last post on diet, I talked about how I found the Atkins diet and later the Kinobody diet.
-I did Atkins for 3 weeks before switching to the Kinobody Aggressive Fat Loss program.
-As of today (7 weeks and 2 two days total with 4 weeks on Kinobody), I have lost 20 pounds.
+In my last post on diet, I talked about how I found the Atkins diet and later IIFYM/flexible dieting.
+I did Atkins for 3 weeks before switching to flexible dieting.
+As of today (7 weeks and 2 two days total with 4 weeks on flexible dieting), I have lost 20 pounds.
 I’m now 192 pounds, down from 212 pounds on January 27.
 My pants are practically falling off me.
 By my birthday in May, I hope to be back down to 175 pounds.
 I haven’t been that light since 1998.
+(For longer term updates, see Six Months Later and 38 pounds Lighter, and A Fat Loss Year in Review).

 But isn’t Diet just Die with a T?